perumal-hacker/REST-API/README.md

 ## Installation
 1. Clone this repository to your local machine
 2. Run `npm install` to install dependencies.
-3. Configure environment variables (if needed).
+3. Configure environment variables (if needed)

 ## Usage
 1. Launch the API using `npm start`.